 PCI Compliance

 Shuttle is a PCI DSS Level 1 certified Service Provider.
-With Shuttle, card data never enters your Aircall environment.
-Recordings, CRM data, transcriptions, and agent workstations are all out of PCI scope.
+Because the card is captured in the secure Twilio Pay call, card data never enters your Aircall recordings, CRM data, transcriptions, or agent workstations.
+They stay out of PCI scope, keeping you on the lighter SAQ-A path.
+Full compliance documentation, including the AOC scope, is in the security docs.

 This is especially important for Aircall users with deep CRM integrations.
-Without DTMF isolation, card data from calls flows into HubSpot, Salesforce, or whatever CRM you've connected.
+Without a secure capture, card data from calls flows into HubSpot, Salesforce, or whatever CRM you've connected.
 With Shuttle, your CRM stays clean.

 Use Cases